arifnd/mysql-project-idx/README.md

 ## Getting Started

-To use these scripts, follow the instructions below:
+To use these scripts, see the [video](https://youtu.be/_uH8aiNE4gg) or follow the instructions below:

 ### Prerequisites

 Before using these scripts, ensure you have the following installed:

-- **MySQL Server**: Make sure MySQL server is installed on your system.
+- **MySQL Server**: Make sure MySQL server is installed on your workspace.

-- **Git**: Install Git on your system to clone this repository.
+- **Git**: Install Git on your workspace to clone this repository.

 ### Installation